Octops/agones-discover-openmatch/README.md

 ### Open Match

-The manifests to install Open Match can be found on [deploy/openmatch](deploy/openmatch) folder, the manifests also include Prometheus and Grafana.
-They have been downloaded from the official Open Match repo and the only difference is the number of replicas set to 1 for the core components.
+The manifests to install Open Match 1.0.0 can be found on [deploy/openmatch](deploy/openmatch) folder, they also include Prometheus and Grafana.

+These files have been downloaded from the official Open Match repo.
+The only difference is the number of replicas set to 1 for the core components.

 To install all the Open Match components run the following command:
 ```bash